aymenfurter/a2a/README.md

 This repository is a **technology demonstrator** showcasing the implementation of two protocols for AI agent collaboration: the **Agent2Agent (A2A) protocol** and the **Model Context Protocol (MCP)**.

 **What are these protocols?**
-- The **A2A protocol** is an open standard hosted by the Linux Foundation that enables collaboration between AI agents across different platforms, vendors, and technologies
+- The **Model Context Protocol (MCP)** is a well-established standard created by Anthropic that defines communication between AI agents and tools/data sources.
+It's widely adopted across AI development tools including GitHub Copilot, Cursor, and Microsoft's ecosystem.
-- The **Model Context Protocol (MCP)** standardizes how applications provide context to LLMs, acting like a universal connector between AI models and various data sources
+- The **Agent2Agent (A2A) protocol** is an emerging open standard hosted by the Linux Foundation that aims to enable collaboration between AI agents across different platforms, vendors, and technologies.
+While promising, it's still in early stages of adoption.

 **What this demonstration shows:**
-This project illustrates how to build A2A-compliant agents using Microsoft's ecosystem - Azure AI Foundry, Copilot Studio and Semantic Kernel - while integrating external data sources through MCP.
-The result is a practical example of assembling a collaborative team of AI agents, each leveraging different Microsoft Cloud capabilities to work together on complex enterprise workflows.
+This project illustrates how to build agents using Microsoft's ecosystem - Azure AI Foundry, Copilot Studio and Semantic Kernel - while integrating external data sources through MCP and exploring A2A for agent-to-agent communication.
+The result is a practical example of assembling AI agents that can work together, though with varying levels of protocol maturity and support.

-Rather than building monolithic AI solutions, this approach demonstrates how specialized agents can be orchestrated to create a truly collaborative AI agent ecosystem where each agent contributes its unique strengths to solve complex business problems.
+Rather than building monolithic AI solutions, this approach demonstrates how specialized agents can be composed to create collaborative AI workflows, with MCP providing mature tool integration and A2A showing the future potential for agent interoperability.

 ### Key Features